Mehran-k/L2C/README.md

 # L2C
-A compiler for lifted inference into C++ programs
+A compiler for lifted inference into C++ programs.

 Will be ready to use soon!